Welcome to MCExtensions!

 pos.world = MCWorld.END;

-You can reference the default Minecraft worlds using the constants MCWorld.OVERWORLD, MCWorld.NETHER, and MCWorld.END.
+You can access the three default Minecraft dimensions using these constants: MCWorld.OVERWORLD, MCWorld.NETHER, and MCWorld.END.

 Getting and Setting Time